xuanzhichen/cadimulc/README.md

 with **M**ultiple **L**atent **C**onfounders, providing easy-to-use Python APIs
 to learn an empirical causal graph from generally raw data with relatively efficiency.

+The package integrates implementations of hybrid-based approaches involving the [MLC-LiNGAM algorithm](url), along with the "micro" workflow such as data generation, results evaluation, and graphs visualization.

 * **Documentation**:
 * **Paper Presentation**:
   *  **YouTube**